ananthu-aniraj/geo-rag/docs/pipeline/02_spatial_deduplication.md

 ## 🏎️ Million-Row Streaming Optimization

 To process datasets in the millions without Out-of-Memory (OOM) errors, the script dynamically identifies **active H3 cells** (cells containing new scraped images) and loads only their existing embeddings from the Parquet database using `pyarrow.dataset` (bypassing the other 99% in-memory).
-It then writes updates atomically using a custom `stream_update_parquet` streaming engine that filters and appends chunk-by-chunk.
+It then writes updates atomically using a custom `stream_update_parquet` streaming engine that filters, matches, and appends chunk-by-chunk.
+This streaming process is now **100% key-driven**, utilizing the unique `photo_key` strings and C-accelerated hash lookups to dynamically resolve embeddings.
+This completely eliminates legacy `embedding_idx` integers and makes updates immune to index-shift corruptions.

 ### Parallel Network Engine
 To optimize ingestion speed and minimize network bottlenecks: